37bytes/mgutils/README.md

 TRACE [juo0n1nal8m5] fetchPost: successfully fetched the post
 ```

+The identifiers used by `ScopedLogger` are called `scopeName` and `scopeId`.
+In the case above, in `logger`, the `scopeName` is `"fetchPost:"` and the `scopeName` is `"48y9zeqq2c2d"` (randomly generated).

-The `scope name` typically represents a method or block of code, while the `scope ID` is a unique identifier created for each new instance of a `ScopedLogger` at the time of a new invocation of a block of code represented by the `scope name`.
+The `scopeName` typically represents a method or block of code, while the `scopeId` is a unique identifier created for each new instance of a `ScopedLogger` at the time of a new invocation of a block of code represented by the `scope name`.
 When a `ScopedLogger` is created from another `ScopedLogger`, all the scope names and IDs are included in the log messages, which assists in tracking nested and interdependent log entries​.

 Note that `scopeId` can be set manually, like in the comments loop in the code above.
 Also, `null` value can be passed to the `scopeId` parameter.
 In this case, `scopeId` won't be shown.
 If you don't pass the `scopeId`, it's randomly generated using `ScopedLogger.createScopeId()` by default.